evabertalan/cgraphs/README.md

   4. `conda install -c conda-forge mdanalysis`
   5. `py -m cgraphs start`

-**c)** _Note:_ The installation script of C-Graph creates a conda virtual environment.
+**c)** _Note:_ The installation script of C-Graphs creates a conda virtual environment.
 If you would like to use the tool without a virtual environment (e.g.: on Linux fonts can look different within the conda environment), please follow the following steps:

   4. `conda install -c conda-forge mdanalysis`
   5. `python3 -m cgraphs start`